Drink More Good in Beacon Offers Healthy Soft Drinks

 But Drink More Good — a new Beacon-based company that produces all-natural soda syrups — is putting the fizz and fun back in your beverages.
 Having been in the food business his entire career (“my first job when I was 14 was in a restaurant”), owner Jason Schuler began mixing his own soda syrups, which he then combined with seltzer, while working behind the bar at Gleason’s in Peekskill.
 “I’ve always liked drinking seltzer water with fresh juices in it.
 I started making the soda syrups because I wanted something with a little more complexity and depth than that,” he explains.
 The barman was transformed into a business owner last December when he tested a flavor on one of his regulars, who promptly ordered nine bottles to give as Christmas gifts.

 Owner Jason Schuler speaks about his product.
-At right, chalk signs enumerate the drinks’ health benefits
+Above right, chalk signs enumerate the drinks’ health benefits

 What makes Schuler’s drinks so much healthier?
 To start, they’re made with organic cane sugar and distilled water; there’s not a drop of high fructose corn syrup in sight.
 That means they have about 30-50 percent less sugar than conventional sodas.
 Schuler then crushes spice blends with a mortar and pestle and adds them to his concoctions.
 “They are quite literally hand-crafted syrups,” he says.
 One ounce of the syrup mixed with seven ounces of seltzer and voilá!
 A homemade soda.
 Currently, the company offers three flavors — Kream Kola, ginger ale (with fresh ginger), and root beer — but lemon-lime and orange varieties are currently in the works.
 A 12-ounce bottle (which yields an equal number of drinks) costs $15.